Frequently Asked Questions - Interlibrary Loan

 CLS stands for Consortium Loan Service.
 It is a way to get books and articles quickly from a group of local libraries.
 This service is used when a GW library does not own the item you are seeking and one of the libraries in the Washington Research Library Consortium (WRLC) does, or GW Libraries do own a copy but it is not available (checked out, missing or lost).

 If you cannot find a book or article through Gelman Library or the other libraries listed in the catalog, Interlibrary Loan (ILL) obtains materials from libraries anywhere outside the Washington Research Library Consortium (WRLC).
 If the item you are seeking is not listed or is not available in the catalog, then submit a request to ILL.

-GW faculty, students, and staff, except those in the Schools of Public Health, Medicine, Nursing, and Law, are eligible to borrow through Gelman and Virginia Science & Technology Campus ILL services.
+GW faculty, staff, and students currently registered for credit, except those in the Schools of Public Health, Medicine, Nursing, and Law, are eligible to borrow through Gelman and Virginia Science & Technology Campus ILL services.
 (Students and faculty in Law and Medicine use interlibrary loan services offered by Jacob Burns Law Library and Himmelfarb Health Sciences Library.)

 Requests may be submitted for books, articles, dissertations, masters theses, microfilm and microfiche.
 The library which owns the item makes the decision whether or not to lend it.
 ILL cannot borrow non-circulating items from Reference or Rare Book collections, but in some cases photocopies of specific pages can be made from these items.
 Most libraries will not lend audiovisual materials, but in some cases it is possible to borrow them.
 Some libraries will lend dissertations and other theses; it is all decided on a case-by-case basis by the library that owns the material.